Friedrich Melchior, Baron von Grimm: Content of the

 For several years, Grimm reported on the painters and paintings in the Salon de Paris, and was successfully succeeded by Diderot; he appreciated the architects Jacques-Germain Soufflot, and Claude-Nicolas Ledoux, the naturalist and mathematician Buffon, the mathematician Leonhard Euler, and the political scientist Condorcet.
 Grimm asked Diderot to review Voyage autour du monde ("A Voyage Round the World") by Louis Antoine de Bougainville.
 Grimm had paid attention to the case Jean Calas, the problems between Rousseau and David Hume, the Montgolfier brothers, and Madame de Staël when she published her Letters on the works and character of J.J.
 Rousseau.
 The Correspondance became one of the influential media to spread malicious and false information on Rousseau.

 Grimm did not appreciate Mondonville's Daphnis et Alcimadure, though he approved the use of the Occitan language, as being closer to Italian; according to Grimm "In Zoroastre it is day and night alternately but as the poet ... cannot count up to five he has got so muddled in his reckoning that he has been compelled to make it be day and night two or three times in each act so that it might be day at the end of the play".
-He wrote about Caffarelli; about Pierre Beaumarchais.
+He wrote about Caffarelli and about Pierre Beaumarchais.
 Grimm didn't think much of Antoine de Léris: "The author claims that the public received his work with indulgence.
 If perfect oblivion may so be called, the author is right to be grateful"; The diminished Correspondance continued without Grimm until the revolutionary year 1790.